opencobra/cobrapy/documentation_builder/io.rst

 working with the same models in cobrapy and the `MATLAB cobra toolbox <http://opencobra.github.io/cobratoolbox/>`__.
 MATLAB has its own ".mat" format for storing variables.
-Reading and writing to these mat files from python requires scipy, and is generally much faster than using libsbml.
+Reading and writing to these mat files from python requires scipy.

 A mat file can contain multiple MATLAB variables.
 Therefore, the variable name of the model in the MATLAB file can be passed into the